 Instead of using the embedded CUDA program, load it from the indicated file.
 This is extremely unlikely to result in successful execution unless this file is the result of a previous call to --dump-cuda (perhaps lightly modified).

 '''

 --dump-ptx FILE

 '''

 As --dump-cuda, but dumps the compiled PTX code instead.

 '''

 --load-ptx FILE

 '''

-Don't run the program, but instead load compiled PTX code from the indicated file.
+Instead of using the embedded CUDA program, load compiled PTX code from the indicated file

 '''

 --nvrtc-option=OPT

 '''